YugabyteDB-Samples/ysql-case-studies/date-time-utilities/README.md

 # "date-time-utilities"

-**NOTE:** Make sure that you read the section _"Working with just a single case study"_ in the _"README.md"_ on the _"ybmt-clstr-mgmt"_ directory before running this case-study.
+**NOTE:** Make sure that you read the section _"Working with just a single case-study"_ in the _"README.md"_ on the _"ybmt-clstr-mgmt"_ directory before running this case-study.

 The code and data in the _"date-time-utilities"_ directory tree implement what the following sections, within the [Date and time data types and functionality](https://docs.yugabyte.com/preview/api/ysql/datatypes/type_datetime/) YSQL documentation section, cover: